DRIVER-EU/test-bed-design/doc/developers.md

 This use-case is executed during the integration of a single solution or simulator into the Test-bed.
 It does not apply to the testing of multiple applications, and should already have been successfully performed before the application is tested in a larger context with multiple solutions and simulators.

-1. Developer starts up the Test-bed and the Admin Tool or uses a Test-bed available online.
+1. Developer starts up the Test-bed and the Admin Tool, or uses a Test-bed available online.
 2. Developer selects one of the existing adapters, integrates it into his application, and connects to the Test-bed.
 The Admin Tool shows whether the connection is established successfully.
 Adapters are available in multiple languages: [Java](https://github.com/DRIVER-EU/java-test-bed-adapter), [C#](https://github.com/DRIVER-EU/csharp-test-bed-adapter), [JavaScript/TypeScript](https://github.com/DRIVER-EU/node-test-bed-adapter) and [REST](https://github.com/DRIVER-EU/test-bed-rest-service).
 A Python version will be available in the next release.
 3. Developer defines the input/output [AVRO](http://avro.apache.org/docs/current) message schemas and topics based on the running test-bed.
 Many popular schemas for CAP, EMSI, MLP, GeoJSON etc. have already been defined in our [AVRO-schemas repository](https://github.com/DRIVER-EU/avro-schemas) and should be re-used if applicable.
    1. In case your message format is not available, you need to create a new one and register it with the Test-bed's schema registry.
 You can do that manually, or alternatively, the adapter will do this for you.
 The registration procedure is a bit different for each adapter.